Model Utilities¶

 ValueError

-–If the state dictionaries have different keys.
+–If the state dictionaries have different keys or the list is empty.

 Source code in fusion_bench/utils/state_dict_arithmetic.py